prestoncooper/RansomwareDetectionService/README.md

 ### Prerequisites
  * At least .Net 4.0 installed
- * Windows 7 or Windows Server 2008 R2 or newer
+ * Windows 7 or Windows Server 2008 R2 or Windows Server 2012 or Windows Server 2012 R2
  * A valid local or domain user account to install the service logon account

 ### Installing: